fz172/fanfly/_posts/2023-12-21-elevator-counterweight-main-spar.md

 ### Could not reach tight spaces

-The instructure was clear and the whole process was pretty easy.
+The instruction was clear and the whole process was pretty easy.
 I did have to skip 2 rivets near the angle bracket because the rivet holes were too close to the corner and my rivet gun couldn't reach.
 I tried to use the [Close Quarter Rivet Pulling Wedge](https://www.cleavelandtool.com/products/close-quarter-rivet-pulling-wedge) but my Milwaukee rivet gun would not bite on the rivet.
 I think this is probably a issue with the gun.
 I bought a hand riveter on amazon.
 I will come back to these 2 rivets when I receive my hand puller.

 ![could_not_reach_rivet](/assets/img/20231221/elevator_counterweight_finished_2.jpg)

 ### Torquing bolts

 Another task I skipped was torquing the AN3 bolts.
-This is because I don't have a toqrue ranch yet.
+This is because I don't have a torque ranch yet.
 Just bought one from amazon.
 Hopefully I will receive it this weekend or next week.

 One thing I am not sure: do I need to apply loctite?
 The instruction didn't say.
-I will probalby ask on the facebok group.
+I will probably ask on the facebook group.

 ### Photo and video log